Hikage/ThriveTones/README.md

 [] Allow for new songs to be saved/downloaded for the user

 ### Currently Working On / Next Steps
-* Automate song structure construction
+* Research harmonic rhythm and ways to automatically generate
-* Remove JFugue from repository
+* Implement automated harmonic rhythm
-* Support for chord modes and targets
+* Fit melody to underlying chords

 ### Development Challenges
 #### How to best represent chords: